Embracing all STEM strands

 It is the Young Scientist Committee’s desire that teachers and school departments provide opportunities for students to work on STEM projects that embrace skills from each of the Working Scientifically, Working Technologically and Working Mathematically strands.
 By embracing these foundational skills of our current technological age, students will be better equipped to think critically and solve problems.
 To encourage student involvement in applying the different processes of Working Scientifically, Technologically and Mathematically, the STANSW Young Scientist Awards offers 41 sponsored prizes that award achievement in both specific skills and in general skills that encompass all three strands.
 We also have specific Category Awards that are sponsored by the Professional Teaching Association that is responsible for that area of STEM.

-The Mathematical Association of NSW is the professional body sponsoring the MANSW Working Mathematically Awards, the major category awards in the Working Mathematically category.
-MANSW is offering 6 secondary prizes and 9 primary prizes.
+The Mathematical Association of NSW is the professional body sponsoring the secondary level MANSW Working Mathematically Awards, the major category awards in the Working Mathematically category.
+MANSW is offering 9 secondary prizes.
 Visit the MANSW Working Mathematically Awards page to get specific details about these awards.
+There are also 9 prizes for K-6 students in the Primary Working Mathematically Awards.

 The Benefits of Working Mathematically?